ALeksashka-zzz/LispInterpreter/README.md

 Implemented interpreter for Scheme language.

-Short summary:
+Summary:

-**tokenizer:** class for converting an input stream of characters into a sequence of tokens (Number, Boolean, Bracket, Quote, Dot, Symbol).
+**tokenizer**: class for converting an input stream of characters into a sequence of tokens (Number, Boolean, Bracket, Quote, Dot, Symbol).

-**parser:** a set of methods that reads the token stream and builds a syntax tree based on them.
+**parser**: a set of methods that reads the token stream and builds a syntax tree based on them.

-**scheme:** calculates the simple expressions (without variables and lambda functions)
+**scheme**: calculates the simple expressions (without variables and lambda functions).